cyanzhong/docs.taio.app/docs/quick-start/clipboard.md

 <img src="/quick-start/assets/IMG_4.png" width="360" />

-> Pro Tip: In this mode, the small circle on the left supports sliding for quick selection.
+> Pro Tip: In this mode, the checkbox on the left supports sliding for quick selection.